You only live once but if you do it right once is enough – Mae West

 Bryan arrived to the hospital just in time to see me off to the surgical unit for the procedure.
-I was awake for it and it got quite messy but it was over and done with very quickly.
-I had x –rays to check for good placement of the line and I was sent back to the day ward.
+I was awake for it and while it got quite messy, it was over and done with very quickly.
+I had X –rays to check for good placement of the line and I was sent back to the day ward.
 I was given more fluids and told that I could eat whatever I wanted.

 I had an okay evening although I was very sore from the surgery.